Water model

-In computational chemistry, a water model is used to simulate and thermodynamically calculate water clusters, liquid water, and aqueous solutions with explicit solvent.
-The models are determined from quantum mechanics, molecular mechanics, experimental results, and these combinations.
-To imitate a specific nature of molecules, many types of models have been developed.
-In general, these can be classified by the following three points; (i) the number of interaction points called site, (ii) whether the model is rigid or flexible, (iii) whether the model includes polarization effects.
+In computational chemistry, a water model is used to simulate and thermodynamically calculate water clusters, liquid water, and aqueous solutions with explicit solvent, often using molecular dynamics or Monte Carlo methods.
+The models describe intermolecular forces between water molecules and are determined from quantum mechanics, molecular mechanics, experimental results, and these combinations.
+To imitate the specific nature of the intermolecular forces, many types of models have been developed.
+In general, these can be classified by the following three characteristics; (i) the number of interaction points or sites, (ii) whether the model is rigid or flexible, and (iii) whether the model includes polarization effects.

-An alternative to the explicit water models is to use an implicit solvation model, also termed a continuum model, an example of which would be the COSMO solvation model or the polarizable continuum model (PCM) or a hybrid solvation model.
+An alternative to the explicit water models is to use an implicit solvation model, also termed a continuum model.
+Examples of this type of model include the COSMO solvation model, the polarizable continuum model (PCM) and hybrid solvation models.